 Why collect stamps ?
 I would like to share my story about how it all began.
 In about the middle of 1960, when I was 8 years old, my father gave me a worldwide stamp album that he had worked on, when he collected stamps, during the late 1930's and early 1940's.
 In that time period, the World was a far smaller place, as far as the quantities of stamps that had been issued worldwide up to then.
 The whole World, at least the major stamp issues, fit into a hard bound red book, with double sided pages, the book being about an inch thick.
 Of course, being an 8 year old, I knew very little of the World, outside of my hometown of Memphis, Tennessee, so I mainly worked on the United States portion of the book.

 I was "hooked" immediately!
 Initially, I collected US Commemorative stamps, by subscribing to stamp companies that sent approval selections on a regular basis and also by buying packets of used US stamps at local variety stores, near where I lived.
 At that time my primary interests were in filling the spaces in the album and in enjoying the colorful appearance of the stamps arranged on the album pages.
 I used to spend hours just sitting and staring at the pages in my album.
 My father assumed that this would be a casual interest for me, as it was for him.
 As to Why Collect Stamps ?, it became an obsession with me.
-In later years, he once told me he felt that by giving me that stamp album, he had "created a monster" ... well, maybe he was right!
+In later years, he once told me he felt that by giving me that stamp album, he believed he had "created a monster" ... well, maybe he was right!
 Later on, I started to investigate what the different stamps were issued to commemorate, and it was at that point that the real advantages of Why Collect Stamps ? started to come to fruition for me.

 In 1965, right before I started high school, my family moved to the Chicago Area.
 For Christmas one year, my parents gave me a brand new Scott National Album -- a beautiful book, with pages for the United States "complete", including revenue and postal stationery issues!
 A little advanced for a 13 year old collector, but I didn't care!

 Having not made any close friends yet, I immersed myself in my stamp collecting.
 At the time, I had a pen-pal in Brazil, that I traded stamps with, so I started collecting Brazil, and later on, I began collecting Mexico and Canada, then eventually, I got a two volume set of the Harris Standard Album and began to collect Worldwide.
 Then I discovered stamp stores and started hanging-out at them as much as possible.
-There, I could talk to others about the pros of stamp collecting and about why collect stamps.
+There, I could talk to others about the pros of stamp collecting and about the question "why collect stamps ?".
 In the late 1960's, I wanted to share the pros of stamp collecting with others, and I started a stamp club in my high school.
-In the process, I answered the question of Why Collect Stamps for many of my classmates.
+In the process, I answered the question of "Why Collect Stamps ?" for many of my classmates.
 Some of them became avid stamp collectors.
 On a monthly basis, my collector friends and I would take the train into downtown Chicago and we would go to all the BIG stamp stores.